harold-dansu/aws-datalake-etl/README.md

 - Amazon Cloudwatch(optional): to trigger Lambda jobs on a schedule.
 Eventbridge can be used instead

 Not included but also used are:
-- Amazon Elastic Container Repository, to store Docker images for Lambdas, Airflow and dbt
+- Amazon Elastic Container Repository: to store Docker images for Lambdas, Airflow and dbt
-- Secret Manager
+- AWS Secrets Manager: to manage, retrieve, and rotate credentials tokens, and API keys
-- IAM
+- AWS Identity and Access Management (IAM): for fine-grained permissions to services and resources

 ## Repository Structure
 The repository contains three folders: [`lamba_src`](lambda_src/lambda_function), [`glue_src`](glue_src/glue_jobs), and [`airflow_pipelines`](airflow_pipelines).